krusynth/billhunt.dev/_posts/2020-12-12-welcome-home.md

 Harrell](https://twitter.com/cydharrell)'s
 fantastic book, [A Civic Technologist's Practice Guide](https://cydharrell.com/book/)

-I see many of my former technology-colleagues now suddenly eager to return to government- or join for the first time- and I'm very excited to work with you all again!
-That being said, here are a few thoughts from someone who stuck around for the hard parts over the last 4 years.

 1. "Move fast and break things" failed.
 As a result, we inherited a lot of fast-moving broken things.
 Sustainability is the most important